 F.W.
 White and H.P.
 Bagley established White & Bagley Company in 1888 located in Worcester Massachusetts.
 They wanted to develop a practical motor oil of uniform quality with a long service life and good protective properties.
 In 1905 they developed Oilzum, one of the first brand name motor oils!
 After drivers using Oilzum won several Indy 500 races and broke land speed records, Oilzum’s new marketing tag line became “The Choice of Champions”.
 Decades after White and Bagley’s success, Oilzum was purchased by the Dryden Oil Company in 1970.
 Two decades later, Dryden was bought by BP-Castrol and the Oilzum brand was lost.
 That was until 2007 when Dennison Lubricants purchased the Worcester warehouse and the Oilzum brand with it!
 Since Dennison Lubricants purchased the Oilzum name, they have proudly expanded the Oilzum product line beyond just Motor Oil.
 In 2018 Dennison Lubricants offers Oilzum products for Engine Oils, Transmission Fluids, Gear Oils, Tractor Fluids, Hydraulic Oils, Diesel Exhaust Fluid, Solvents, and Industrial Lubricants.

-.
-Get your official Oilzum T-Shirt
+Get your official Oilzum T-Shirt online!

 Oilzum Heavy Duty Engine Oil

-One of Oilzum’s feature products is Oilzum Special Diesel Plus 15W40 CK-4.
-This is a high performing Diesel Engine Oil that carries the CK-4 API certification.
 Oilzum Special Diesel Plus 15W40 Engine Oil is a premium heavy-duty engine oil that exceeds the current requirements of API CK-4.
 Performance benefits include reduced oxidative thickening, increased shear stability, increased wear protection, and reduced piston deposits, all contributing to longer oil life, and increased drain intervals.
-Oilzum Special Diesel Plus is back serviceable and carries API CJ-4, CI-4+, CI-4, and CH-4.Performance Capabilities:
+Oilzum Special Diesel Plus is back serviceable and carries API CJ-4, CI-4+, CI-4, and CH-4.

-- Caterpillar ECF-3, ECF-2, ECF-1A
+Caterpillar ECF-3, ECF-2, ECF-1A

-- Detroit Diesel DDC93K222
+Detroit Diesel DDC93K222

-- VOLVO VDS 4.5
+VOLVO VDS 4.5

-- Cummins CES 20086
+Cummins CES 20086

 Diesel Engines Manufactured by OEM’s not listed above, where the OEM specifies API CK-4 Engine Oil.

 What is CK-4?

-and send us a contact message.
+If you would like more information, or a quote, click here and send us a contact message.
 Or give us a call at 800-564-5142.